 Consider, for example, trying to determine the short-run emissions impact of increasing demand when an electric battery is on the margin.
-Because the electric battery cannot create new energy, but can only shift energy, we know that our increased demand from the battery must result in a the need for a different generator-one capable of creating energy-to increase its generation in a different hour, to enable the electric battery to be a marginal generator during the hour we are increasing demand.
-If, by demanding more energy from the battery, a coal plant would increase its generation in a different hour, and that would clearly lead to a different emissions impact than if a natural gas plant increased its generation.
+Because the electric battery cannot create new energy, but can only shift energy, we know that our increased demand from the battery must result in a different generator-one capable of creating energy-increasing its generation in a different hour, to enable the electric battery to be a marginal generator during the hour we are increasing demand.
+If, by demanding more energy from the battery, a coal plant would increase its